Manning Surname Meaning, History & Origin

-Manning Surname Genealogy
+Manning Surname Meaning

-Manning Resources on
+Manning Surname Resources on The Internet

 - The Manning Association

 Descendants of William Manning who came to Boston in 1634.